DataBiosphere/azul/CONTRIBUTING.rst

 Line length
 -----------

-* For prose (documentation, messages, comments) wrap lines at the word boundary closest to or at, but not beyond, column 79.
+* For prose (documentation, comments) wrap lines at the word boundary closest to or at, but not beyond, column 79.
 The first column is column 0.

 * For code, we keep the trimmed line length under 81.
 A trimmed line is a line in the source with leading and trailing whitespace removed.
 This means a line